ucsdsysnet/sparsdr/doc/getting_started.md

 The actual sample rate of the reconstructed signals depends on the number of bins used for reconstruction, which may be greater than the numbers of bins specified in the band setup.

-The `sparsdr_reconstruct` program can display the actual sample rates of its outputs.
+To calculate the actual sample rate of an output, let `rounded_bins` be the number of bins rounded up to the nearest power of two.
+The sample rate will be `rounded_bins / 2048 * 100 MS/s`.